jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 But they have been applying them for years, because they have been USING classes.
 They just hadn't been programming classes.

-In the new computer language it is the same way: aspects, relations and objects and commands and everything are clearly present in the framework libraries.
+In Encircle it is the same way: aspects, relations and objects and commands and everything are clearly present in the framework libraries.
 You will be using them before you start to program them yourself.

 In assembly, you could program in an object oriented way with classes.
 It is a matter of working in a certain fashion and yes, the syntax looks much different, but you are still modeling with classes and objects.